Bad Boy (BigBang song): Music video

-The music video for "Bad Boy" was filmed in a 90s throwback style, using 360-degree rotation-capable MK-V AR Steadicam’s Arri Alexa cameras.
+The music video for "Bad Boy" was filmed in a 90s throwback style, using 360-degree rotation-capable MK-V AR Steadicam's Arri Alexa cameras.
 The shot took place in the New York City neighborhood Williamsburg, down by the Marcy Ave JMZ subway entrance.
-It reached 100 million views on YouTube on December of 2016, making Big Bang the first Korean boy band to have five music videos that have hit over 100 million viewers.
+It reached 100 million views on YouTube in December 2016, making Big Bang the first Korean boy band to have five music videos that have hit over 100 million viewers.
 Duncan Cooper from The Fader called the video "compelling and refreshingly unforced", writing that the group is "on the ground and they're walking the turf, and for four breezy minutes they're absolutely killing it."
 Popdust ranked "Bad Boy" fourteen in their list of 20 Best K-pop videos of 2012, commenting that the video "proves that sometimes less really is more."